Hurrah hurrah!

 After a bumpy TukTuk ride we arrived at our destination for the day.
 The plan was simple: ride an elephant and then clean it.
 Unfortunately we hadn’t figured out that we needed spare clothes..
 Uh oh.

 Our ride for the day was a 38 year old Elephant whose name escaped us but we decided to call him Yobo as it sounded close enough – and John is an Everton fan.
-We went up some steps and got on the primitive howdah…and away we went like the Phantom from the comic books!
+We went up some steps and got on the primitive howdah…and away we went.
+Karen’s purple trousers made her look like the Phantom from the comic books!

 Washing an elephant is like washing a car except that it’s living and breathing and it washes back…

-Next up was the elephant shower.
 Karen was up first so she sat smiling ready for what she thought was a sprinkle of water…oh no it was a full on power shower but freezing cold!
 She was giggling and squealing at the same time.
-After 4 showers she thought she was free, but as John jumped on the guy insisted Karen stay on in front and she took the brunt of even more water.
+After 4 showers she thought she was free, but as John jumped on, the guy insisted Karen stay on in front and she took the brunt of even more water.

 A truly remarkable experience.

-We went back to the room for a real shower and then some lunch before tackling a cruise around Lake Peryiyar.
+We went back to the room for a real shower and then some lunch before heading into the National Park and going on a cruise around Lake Periyar.

-Across from the accommodation was a run down looking canteen with rusty steps up and a doorman in an old fashioned dusty uniform, covered in dust.
-He waved over to us to invite us in but we politely nodded and pointed down the street and he flashed us back with a smile of understanding.
+Across from the accommodation was a run down looking canteen with rusty steps up and a doorman in an old fashioned dusty uniform.
+He looked like a ghost all covered in dust.
+As we stepped out onto the street he waved over to us to invite us in but we politely nodded and pointed down the street and he flashed us back with a smile of understanding.

-We were treated to more wildlife as a troop of monkeys 🐒 invaded our balcony – like Ubud in Bali, monkeys control the town.
+As we sat on our balcony we were treated to more wildlife as a troop of monkeys 🐒 invaded – like Ubud in Bali, monkeys control the town.

-Our last event was the cooking class.
+Our last event was the one we signed up for at lunch.
+A traditional cooking class.
 It was held In the home of a local restauranteur and although there wasn’t much participation ( more like a demonstration really), the food was great and our host was entertaining.

 The sneaky plum wine offered to us and the nail biting moped ride back to the hotel from her husband will stay with us forever.
 Nail biting as not only was it as hectic as you can imagine but as there was only room for one of us on the back so they had to make two trips and for half an hour we were separated in a small Indian town with no idea how to find one another.